Florida Driver's Permit Handbook and Online Permit Test

 Oct 10, 2025

-• Test Coverage: 100% of exam content comes from the handbook
+Test coverage100% of exam content comes from the handbook

 How to Study for the Florida Permit Test Effectively

-The most effective study method combines thorough reading of the official handbook with repeated practice tests from a dedicated prep course.
-Your primary study resource should be the official Florida Driver's Handbook, but supplementing with a prep course like those offered through DetsCourse.com provides unlimited practice tests that simulate the real exam is highly recommended.
+The most effective method combines a thorough reading of the official handbook with repeated practice tests from a dedicated prep course.
+The handbook is your primary resource, but supplementing it with a prep course like the one at DetsCourse.com -- which provides unlimited practice tests that simulate the real exam -- is highly recommended.
+Pay extra attention to the "Road Rules" section, as those questions are often considered more challenging and easier to miss.

-1. Core Study Material: Read the official Florida Driver's Handbook cover to cover
+1. Core study materialRead the official Florida Driver's Handbook cover to cover

-2. Practice Testing: Use prep courses with unlimited practice exams to build confidence
+2. Practice testingUse a prep course with unlimited practice exams to build confidence

-3. Focus Areas: Prioritize road rules and traffic sign recognition
+3. Focus areasPrioritize road rules and traffic sign recognition

-4. Study Schedule: Allow sufficient time for both reading and practice testing
+4. Study scheduleAllow sufficient time for both reading and practice testing

 New Rules and Requirements for a Florida Learner's Permit

+Florida implemented new requirements for learner's permits in 2025: all teens ages 14-17 must complete a 6-hour Driver Education Traffic Safety (DETS) course before receiving a learner's permit, which can be fulfilled through the FLHSMV-approved online course at DetsCourse.com.
 For drivers under 18, after completing the DETS course, the official DMV permit test can be taken online from home.
-For drivers 18 and over, they must complete the 4-hour TLSAE/Drug and Alcohol Course available at DrugAndAlcoholCourse.com for $29.95 plus applicable fees, but must take the official DMV permit test in person at a DMV or Tax Collector's office.
-The minimum age requirement remains 15 years old to take the DMV permit test and receive a learner's permit.
+For drivers 18 and over, they must complete the 4-hour TLSAE/Drug and Alcohol course (available at DrugAndAlcoholCourse.com for $29.95 plus applicable fees) and take the official DMV permit test in person at a DMV or Tax Collector's office.
+The minimum age to take the permit test and receive a learner's permit remains 15 years old.
+(Permit application fees apply -- see flhsmv.gov for current fees.)

 Understanding the Florida Permit Test Format and Content

-The Florida Class E knowledge exam consists of 50 multiple-choice questions directly from the official handbook.
-You must correctly answer at least 40 out of 50 questions to achieve the passing score of 80%.
-The questions are split between two primary topics from the handbook: Road Rules and Road Signs.
+The Florida Class E knowledge exam consists of 50 multiple-choice questions drawn directly from the official handbook.
+You must correctly answer at least 40 out of 50 (80%) to pass.
+The questions are split between two primary topics: Road Rules and Road Signs.
+For minors ages 15-17, the test is available online after completing the required education; for adults 18 and over, it's available only in person at a DMV or Tax Collector office.

 Step-by-Step Guide to Getting Your Florida Learner's Permit

-2. Study the Handbook and Practice: Use the official Florida Driver's Handbook and a prep course with practice tests to prepare thoroughly
+2. Study and practiceUse the official handbook plus a prep course with practice tests

-4. Take the Official Exam: Schedule and take the Class E knowledge exam; online at home(if under 18) at DetsCourse.com or at your local DMV/Tax Collector office (if 18+)
+4. Take the official examClass E knowledge exam -- online at DetsCourse.com (under 18) or at a DMV/Tax Collector office (18+)

 Frequently Asked Questions